 Chamber Volume | 473.5 in3 (7,760 cm3) |

-Although the numbers given above for the Russian version of this weapon are slightly different, I would tend to believe that both these and the Italian guns would be identical.
+- ^Although the dimensions given above for the Russian version of this weapon are slightly different, I would tend to believe that both these and the Italian guns would be identical or nearly so.

 Type | Fixed |